Small World Discoveries

 My current knowledge is very limited, but by carefully going through the information that's available on the excellent 'UK Beetles' website I can usually establish the subfamily and, with a bit of extra research, may be able to determine the tribe or even the genus, very rarely the species.
 Fortunately, the non-associated FB Beetles group helps people confirm identity and, certainly in respect of this particular family, I use it a lot to ensure that my personal records are correct.

-The following are some brief notes for the species I've photographed and have been able to identify.
+The following are some brief notes regarding the species I've photographed and have been able to identify.

 Â